writetome51/array-remove-by-test/README.md

-These are array-handling functions that return indexes of items in the array.
+This function removes items from the array that match the criteria of the test function.